DEFRA/cdp-portal-tests/README.md

   `cdp-portal-frontend`
 - Test the `cdp-portal-frontend` as a user would use it
 - Test the important flows, not too many, just enough to give you confidence.
 User Journey tests are expensive
+- Have a read through [WebDriverIO best practices](https://webdriver.io/docs/bestpractices/) for more information

 > The more your tests resemble the way your software is used, the more confidence they can give you. - Kent C. Dodds
 > <cite>[Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details)</cite>

 ### Finding elements on a page

+_TL;DR_ - Use `[data-testid="<name>"]` attributes to find elements on a page in tests.

-When writing tests, you can do a few things to make your life easier.
-Because pages and components will change and will move around you should avoid finding elements via `css` or `xpath` selectors defined by their location.
+When writing tests, you can do a number of things to make your life easier.
+Pages and components will change, so you should avoid finding elements in tests via `css` or `xpath` selectors defined by their location.
+Using test data attributes allows you to find elements by an explicit testing hook.
+It also signals to developers that this attribute is used in tests and should not be removed/updated without care.

-For example.
+For example finding an element by location:

 - Find the second button in the grid on the right of the page

-Compared to:
+Finding an element by a data attribute and text content:

 - Find the button with the data testid attribute `[data-testid="<name>"]` and the text `Save`

-This then leads to the following best practices:

-- Add helpers to the [component helpers](test/components) for a domain object/business concern, to interact with the page
+As you can see, using the second method is more robust and less likely to break or require test updates when the page changes.

+So to summarise.
+You can write robust tests:

+- Find elements on the page by a components data attribute - `[data-testid="<name>"]`
-- Find elements on the page by searching for `[data-testid="<name>"]*=Save` attributes on the elements and the text content of these elements
+- For a more targeted approach.
+Find elements on the page via data attribute and text content - `[data-testid="<name>"]*=Save`
-- If there is not a `data-testid` attribute, add one to the element in the `cdp-portal-frontend` and raise a PR
+- If there is not a `data-testid` attribute on an element, add one in the `cdp-portal-frontend` and raise a Pull Request

 ### Components

-The [component helpers](test/components) are based on components found in the `cdp-portal-frontend`.
-There are also other common helpers, for instance the the `FormComponent` which is used to interact with forms by finding elements by html element and content.
+The [component helpers](test/components) are based on components or groups of elements in the `cdp-portal-frontend`.
-These helpers provide simple methods to interact with the Portal frontend components.
+These helpers provide simple methods to test flows and components.

 ### Page objects